Our Florida Keys travel guide covers everything you need to know when planning a trip to the Keys — things to do, where to stay, and more!

 Hawks Cay Resort is another great option on Duck Key in Marathon.
 Their customer reviews are excellent — especially from couples looking for a quiet getaway.

-What to Do in Islamorada
+Best Things to Do in Islamorada

 Islamorada is known as the “Village of Islands” and it consists of Tea Table Key, Lower Matecumbe Key, Upper Matecumbe Key, Windley Key and Plantation Key.